- UFS Journal vs Embedded Journal

 Manually backing up the journal

 Alluxio supports taking journal backups so that Alluxio metadata can be restored to a previous point in time.
 Generating a backup causes temporary service unavailability while the backup is written.
+(See Backup delegation on HA cluster section for overcoming this limitation.)

 To generate a backup, use the